MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 To preview or test new updates before deploying them to your entire organization, you have two options:

 - Deploy the update in a stagged manner.
 E.g. on the release day to a handful of devices, then after a few days extend to a sample set across your organization and then to the remaining devices in two additonal waves.
-When using Monthly Enterprise Channel and servicing profiles, this can be automated by using [custom rollout waves](./admincenter/servicing-profile.md#create-rollout-waves).
+When using Monthly Enterprise Channel and a servicing profile, this can be automated by using [custom rollout waves](./admincenter/servicing-profile.md#create-rollout-waves).

 - Deploy a combination of update channels where one channel recevies new features earlier than the other.
-E.g., deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
+For example, deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
 In that scenario, users with Current Channel usually receive feature updates just a few weeks after the users with Current Channel (Preview).

 ## Step 4 - Define your installation packages

 > [!NOTE]
 > **Best practices:**
-> Build as few installation packages as possible to reduce administrative overhead.
+> - Build as few installation packages as possible to reduce administrative overhead.
 Allow the installation process to fetch the installation files from the cloud, so you don't have to include and maintain them.
 If you need e.g. different update channels, go with one package and switch the update channel later with one of the [available options to change update channels](change-update-channels.md).
 >
-> If you need additional products to be installed during an upgrade, like Visio or Project, use [MSICondition](office-deployment-tool-configuration-options.md#msicondition-attribute-part-of-product-element) in combination with [RemoveMSI](upgrade-from-msi-version.md) to dynamically add the products based on the previously installed ones.
+> - If you need additional products to be installed during an upgrade, like Visio or Project, use [MSICondition](office-deployment-tool-configuration-options.md#msicondition-attribute-part-of-product-element) in combination with [RemoveMSI](upgrade-from-msi-version.md) to dynamically add the products based on the previously installed ones.
 >
-> If you need additional products (like Visio or Project) or language packs being available, build [lean and dynamic installations](./fieldnotes/build-dynamic-lean-universal-packages.md) to add those later.
+> - If you need additional products (like Visio or Project) or language packs being available, build [lean and dynamic installations](./fieldnotes/build-dynamic-lean-universal-packages.md) to add those later.

 Build the installation packages using the [Office Customization Tool](./admincenter/overview-office-customization-tool.md) and the Office Deployment Tool.
 By default, the resulting packages would download the required files during installation.

-If downloaded the installation during install time isn't feasible in your environment, you can use the /download switch to download the required source files upfront and embedd them in your installation package.
+If downloading the files during install time isn't feasible in your environment, you can use the /download switch to download the required source files upfront and embed them in your installation package.
 Note that doing this will require you to maintain and update the embedded sources on a regular base, increasing maintenance effort.

 To package languages, we recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation.
 You can also install the language that matches the operating system of the client device.
 For more details, see [Install the same languages as the operating system](overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-the-operating-system).